tomthecollins/maia-markov/README.md

 ## Release History

+* 0.1.3 Fixed a bug with coincident channels in MIDI import.
 * 0.1.2 Added some extra instruments to extract_vocal().
 * 0.1.1 Working on scenic_path().
 * 0.0.72-73 Fixed ontime correction bug.